Dilmurod18/Blooket-Cheats-from-Minesraft2/README.md

 # Blooket Cheats made by Minesraft2

 Minesraft2 Blooket cheats recently disappeared from GitHub as well as their profile so I added them all on here.
+(I am not Minesraft2 or have any connection to them)

 # How to use